DonFlymoor/voxTalkz/README.md

 		bored_teen
 		happy_girl
 		boss_lady
-		youong_grandma
+		young_grandma
 		spoiled_girl
-		normal_woman
+		american_woman

-	Sound effects must be in the .mp3 format and placed in /home/user/.voxtalk/soundEffects To use footsteps.mp3: put '*footsteps' in your script
+	Sound effects must be in the .mp3 or .wav format and placed in /home/user/.voxtalk/soundEffects To use footsteps.mp3 as a sound effect: put '*footsteps' in your script